 How can you be an ally?

-- Ask what the student would like you to do to be a good ally.
+Ask what the youth would like you to do to be a good ally.
 You may be the first person to ask this question.

-- Take the student’s gender identity and expression seriously.
+Take their gender identity and expression seriously.
 You may be only person in their life to do so.